Subject access requests

 - date of birth

 - registration number, or your social worker’s registration number (you can find this on our register of social workers)

 - case reference number, if relevant

-Please also provide a description of the information you would like to receive.
-Please include as much information as possible to assist us with locating your information, such as:
+You should also provide a description of the information you would like to receive.
+Please include as much information as possible to help us find your information, such as:

 - reference numbers

 - names of the people you have been communicating with

 We need to be satisfied that you are who you say you are.
 This means that we may ask you to provide evidence of your identity.
 We do this to protect your information, so that we can make sure that we’re providing a response to the right person.